 Try out different lighting methods until you get the right look.
 While professional lighting for your stream is always a bonus, you can achieve improved results with well-positioned desk lamps.
 Experiment with colored lighting in your background to give you a better effect.

 Do not rely on your headset’s in-built microphone for your audio quality.
 While your webcam and your lighting are important, your audio value is imperative.
-If you are experiencing issues with your mic, you will not be able to keep viewers on your channel.
-While you don’t need to spend several hundred dollars on a new microphone, you want to make sure to get one with decent quality and set it up correctly.
+If you are experiencing issues with your mic, you cannot keep viewers on your channel.
+While you don’t need to spend several hundred dollars on a new microphone, you want to get one with decent quality and set it up correctly.

 Take Your Time to Choose a Good Video Title

-Choosing a good video title is important whether you are uploading a short video to YouTube or if you are live-streaming to a community of 500 people.
-They can draw in new members for your community or make your current subs excited about checking out what you have to show them that day.
+Choosing a good video title is important whether you are uploading a short video to YouTube or you are live-streaming to a community of 500 people.
+They can draw in new members for your community or excite your current subs about checking out what you have to show them that day.

 Keep track of the titles you use so that you can learn from them.
 You can also jot down ideas for future titles when you brainstorm content ideas for your YouTube Gaming channel.

-There are several places online where you can purchase or commission graphics for your steam.
-Here are three of our favorite:
+There are several places online where you can purchase or commission graphics for your stream.
+Here are three of our favorites: